chinamike65/hugo-tuolesi/content/book3/book3en.md

 300

 After taking refuge, you become a Buddhist practioner.
 You will continue to receive the blessings of the Three Jewels of the Guru, and the blessings of Buddhas, Bodhisattvas, and Dharma Protectors.
 You will constantly reduce karmic obstacles.
-Even if you recite the Buddha’s name of Buddha Shakyamuni once, you can eliminate tens of thousands of kalpas of karmic obstacles.
+Even if you recite the Buddha’s name of Buddha Shakyamuni once, you can eliminate tens of thousands of kalpas of karmic debt.

 ##### 4. Produce infinite blessings

-After taking refuge in the Three Jewels, the merits and virtues of the Three Jewels are immeasurable, and the blessings obtained are also inconceivable, resulting in immeasurable blessings.
+After taking refuge in the Three Jewels, the merits and virtues of the Three Jewels are immeasurable, and the blessings obtained are also inconceivable, resulting in immeasurable merit.

 In the The Noble Great Vehicle Sūtra “The Perfection of Generosity” it says: